OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-07.md

 ## 1 Corinthians 7:1

-Now concerning the things about which you wrote: it is good for a man not to touch a woman.
+Now regarding the matters you wrote about: it is commendable for a man to refrain from intimate relations with a woman.

 ## 1 Corinthians 7:2